keeganquinn/cwnmyr-build/README.md

 Currently, three targets are supported: `mr3201a`, `net4521` and `wgt634u`.

-All that is needed to add support for additional targets is an appropriate OpenWrt `.config` file for each device - contributions are welcome!
+All that is needed to add support for additional targets is an appropriate LEDE `.config` file for each device - contributions are welcome!
 Here's how to create one:

     make prepare-update
-    cd openwrt
+    cd lede
     rm -f .config .config.old
     make menuconfig